marvinbernhardt/dos-calc/README.md

 popd
 ```

-By default RPATH is used for the location of libxdrfile, but you can turn it of using `-DUSE_RPATH=OFF`.
+By default RPATH is used for the location of libxdrfile.so and libcjson.so.1, but it can be turned off using `-DUSE_RPATH=OFF`.
 If turned off, libxdrfile.so and libcjson.so.1 have to be in a standard directory or in `LD_LIBRARY_PATH` at runtime.

-When cmake is run with `-DDEBUG=ON` a lot of intermediate results will be printed during runtime.
+When cmake is run with `-DDEBUG=ON` a lot of intermediate results are printed during runtime.
-This will mostly be useful for small test systems.
+This is mostly be useful for very small test systems.

 There is also a scripts folder, but those scripts are not automatically installed anywhere.

 ## Usage

 Check `dos-calc --help` for command line options.
-In any case you need to provide a parameter file in JSON format (e.g. `params.json`) and a trajectory in trr format (e.g. `traj.trr`).
+In any case one needs to provide a parameter file in JSON format (e.g. `params.json`) and a trajectory in trr format (e.g. `traj.trr`).
-The output will be written to the JSON file `dos.json` or whatever filename specified with `-o`.
+The output is be written to the JSON file `dos.json` or whatever filename specified with `-o`.

 ## Input